-I’m a professional WordPress developer and website host, and these are the things I would be expecting my clients to be focusing on in 2018.
+I’m a professional WordPress developer and website host.
+These are the things I would be expecting my clients to be focusing on in 2018.
 To me, these make a huge amount of sense.
-They don’t need to cost a lot of money (if anything), but they will help your web presence to stand out from the ever increasing competition.
+They don’t need to cost lots of money but will help your web presence to stand out from the competition.

-So, in no particular order, here are my 5 suggested resolutions for you :
+In no particular order, here are my 5 suggested resolutions for you:

 Get an SSL certificate

 If your web pages aren’t being served over https then you are not providing a safe browsing experience for your visitors.
-Google may well warn visitors when they visit your site, and give a slight ranking boost to https sites.
-This doesn’t just apply to eCommerce sites, or just to pages on your site that collect sensitive information from contact forms.
+Google may well warn visitors when they visit your site and give a slight ranking boost to https sites.
+This doesn’t just apply to eCommerce sites.
+Nor does it just apply to pages on your site that collect sensitive information from contact forms.
 You really want to make your entire site secure, and it’s rarely much more complex than securing a few individual pages.

 If you’re hosting your website with us, we can supply the certificate free of charge.
-Other hosts might charge for the certificate, or you can buy your own certificate and give it to you hosts to install for you.
+Other hosts might charge for the certificate, or you can buy your own certificate and give it to your hosts to install it for you.

 How about a new website?

-Our own website is 3 years old, and starting to look tired.
-We are going to launch a fresh new site over the next couple of months, and if your site hasn’t seen the decorators for a few years it might be worth taking a look.
+Our own website is 3 years old and starting to look tired.
+We are going to launch a fresh new site over the next couple of months.
+If your site hasn’t seen the decorators for a few years it might be worth taking a look.

-Website fads come and go, and it’s a fair bet that if your website is more than 3 years old it will engage visitors better if it were built in a way that today’s visitors, rather than yesterday’s.
-It’s also a good excuse to review and update your content, and bring blog posts up to date.
+Website fads come and go.
+It’s a fair bet that if your website is more than 3 years old it will engage visitors better if it were built in a way that today’s visitors expect.
+It’s also a good excuse to review and update your content and bring blog posts up to date.
 If your site is built using WordPress, you may not have too much work to do to change the look and feel of your site.
 Just find a theme that you like, install it, and start styling!

 Write more often!

 Good, unique, fresh, useful, and interesting blog content gets noticed.
 If it gets noticed, it will get shared.
 If it gets shared you’ll get more traffic and more Google juice (which leads to more traffic, which leads to even more Google juice).
 Write often, and your site will appear more active.
-If your site appears to be active, your visitors are more likely to stay (even if they’re not remotely interested in your blog content).
+If your site appears to be active, your visitors are more likely to stay.

 Nobody likes a slow website.